1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Although they are related, these three elements (Domain, Subdomain and Alias) have different functions and purposes.

-- They can impact a Web hosting via its domain name, or even the e-mail Since it is quite possible to have email addresses on a subdomain e.g.
+- They can impact a Web Hosting via its domain name, or even the email since it is quite possible to have email addresses on a subdomain for example.

 What is a Domain?

-The domain or domain name, is the main gateway to your website.
-It is from it that your users will access your content.
-It is this main domain that defines what will appear in your users' browsers' URL bar.
+The domain or domain name is the main entrance to your website.
+This is how your users will access your content.
+This main domain determines what will appear in the URL bar of your users' browsers.

 Prerequisites

-Read the guide Create a new website on your web hosting.
+Familiarize yourself with the guide Create a new site on your web hosting.

 What is a Subdomain?

-The Subdomain is symbolized by an additional word that is in front of your main domain name.
-This is very useful in several cases, e.g.:
+The Subdomain is symbolized by an additional word that appears before your main domain name.
+This is very useful in several cases, for example:

-- This can be used to display "exclusive" or targeted content, e.g. by going to faq.infomaniak.com you arrive on the basis of knowledge where all the guides are located
+- It can be used to display "exclusive" or targeted content, for example, by going to faq.infomaniak.com you arrive at the knowledge base where all the guides are located

-- This can also be used (temporarily or permanently) when creating a new site or redesigning an existing site, by creating e.g. new.domain.xyz when the main site was until then domain.xyz
+- It can also be used (temporarily or permanently) when creating a new site or redesigning an existing one, by creating for example new.domain.xyz when the main site was previously domain.xyz

 Prerequisites

-Read the guide Add a subdomain to your web hosting.
+Familiarize yourself with the guide Adding a subdomain to your web hosting.

 What is an Alias?

-An Alias or Domain Alias is a second domain name that points directly to your main site, they share the same web pages.
-The alias is another gateway to your website.
-P.ex the main website of Infomaniak Network SA is www.infomaniak.com and www.infomaniak.ch is his alias.
+An Alias or Domain Alias is a second domain name that points directly to your main site, sharing the same web pages.
+The alias is another access point to your website.
+For example, the main site of Infomaniak Network SA is www.infomaniak.com and www.infomaniak.ch is its alias.

-The interest of an Alias is to allow you to increase the visibility of your site with your target by offering it more entrance doors to access it.
+The benefit of an Alias is to allow you to increase the visibility of your site to your target audience by offering them more entry points to access it.

 Prerequisites